 When leaders create a safe environment to express ideas and make suggestions, employees are 31 times more likely to see their workplace as a breeding ground for innovation.
 Cultures that encourage innovation inspire loyalty, trust, and a greater willingness to give their best at work.

-Considering all this, we could say that a positive organisational culture goes beyond superficial benefits.
+Considering all this, we could say that a positive organizational culture goes beyond superficial benefits.
 It could be argued that it’s based on pillars such as transparency, respect, pride, belonging, and innovation.
 These qualities have the potential to create a healthy and productive work environment, which, in theory, could contribute to the sustained success of the company.

 Sources: